waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Route 35: Pidgey, Nidoran M/F, Jigpuff, Abra, Yanma (Swarm), Ditto.
 - National Park: Pidgey, Caterpie, Metapod, Weedle, Kakuna, Sunkern.
 - Route 36: Pidgey, Growlithe, Hoothoot, Ledyba, Spinarak.

-# Ecruteak City Lore
-- Motto: "A Historical City Where the Past Meets the Present".
-(Turn #4787)
-- History: Used to have two towers, one in the east and one in the west.
-(Turn #4764)

-# Ecruteak City Events
-- Bill met in PC: Time Capsules will be available at all PCs tomorrow.
-Bill is heading back to Goldenrod.
-(Turn #4773)

-# Lessons Learned
-- Ecruteak City Navigation: Do not assume building locations based on floor tile patterns.
-Verify with warps in Map Events or the Mental Map.
-(Turn #4769)

-# Strategy for Ecruteak City
-1. Exit the Pokemon Center.
-2. Read signs at (15, 21) and (21, 21) for guidance.
-3. Locate the Ecruteak Gym (primary objective).
-4. Locate the Burned Tower (tertiary objective).
-5. Visit the Ecruteak Dance Theater.
-6. Check the Kimono Girls' house (often contains a key item or event).

-# Gym Information
-- Ecruteak Gym: Leader Morty.
-Specialty: Ghost-types.